mLenehan1/ECE-FinalYearProject/ProjectReport/Ethics/listenertracking.md

 As proximity based services become more common, it becomes increasingly important to ensure the protection of a users personal data, and location information.
-Both the Apple App Store, and Google Play Store require that any application which requires access to location services, or to bluetooth services request permission from the user to access these services.
+Both the Apple App Store, and Google Play Store require that any application which requires access to location services, or to Bluetooth services request permission from the user to access these services.
 This allows users the ability to block applications accessing this information.
 Furthermore, laws have been introduced prohibiting companies from using personal data from